ksu-is/FreshStock/projectroadmap.md

 # GOAL #1 #
 - Write the 1st section of the code.
+- [] Added the feature to add items to the fridge
+- [] Added the feature to remove items to the fridge

 # GOAL #2 #
 - Write the 2nd section of the code.